MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Out-Default.md

 First it looks at the object type and determines whether there is a registered _view_ for this object type.

-PowerShell defines XML schema and a mechanism (the `Update-FormatData` cmdlet) where anyone can register views for an object type.
+PowerShell defines an XML schema and a mechanism (the `Update-FormatData` cmdlet) where anyone can register views for an object type.
 You can specify **wide**, **list**, **table**, or **custom** views for any object type.
 The views specify which properties to display and how they should be displayed.
 If a view is registered, it defines which formatter to use.
 So if the registered view is